Enantiornithes: Diet

 Given the wide diversity of skull shape among Enantiornithes, many different dietary specializations must have been present among the group.
 Some, like Shenqiornis, had large, robust jaws suitable for eating hard-shelled invertebrates.
 The short, blunt teeth of Pengornis were likely used to feed on soft-bodied arthropods.
 The strongly hooked talons of Bohaiornithidae suggest that they were predators of small to medium-sized vertebrates, but their robust teeth instead suggest a diet of hard-shelled animals.

 A few specimens preserve actual stomach contents.
 Unfortunately, none of these preserve the skull, so direct correlation between their known diet and snout/tooth shape cannot be made.
 Eoalulavis was found to have the remains of exoskeletons from aquatic crustaceans preserved in its digestive tract, and Enantiophoenix preserved corpuscles of amber among the fossilized bones, suggesting that this animal fed on tree sap, much like modern sapsuckers and other birds.
 The sap would have fossilized and become amber.
 However, more recently it has been suggested that the sap moved post-mortem, hence not representing true stomachal contents.
 Combined with the putative fish pellets of Piscivorenantiornis turning out to be fish excrement, the strange stomachal contents of some species turning out to be ovaries and the supposed gastroliths of Bohaiornis being random mineral precipitates, only the Eoalulavis displays actual stomach contents.

 A study on paravian digestive systems indicates that known Enantiornithes lacked a crop and a gizzard, didn't use gastroliths and didn't eject pellets.
 This is considered at odds with the high diversity of diets that their different teeth and skull shapes imply, though some modern birds have lost the gizzard and rely solely on strong stomachal acids.
 An example was discovered with what was suspected to be gastroliths in the what would have been the fossil's stomach, re-opening the discussion of the use of gastroliths by Enantiornithes.
 X-ray and scanning microscope inspection of the rocks determined that they were actually chalcedony crystals, and not gastroliths.

-Longipterygidae is the most extensively studied family in terms of diet due to their rather unusual resotral anatomy, with long jaws and few teeth arranged at the jaw ends.
+Longipterygidae is the most extensively studied family in terms of diet due to their rather unusual rostral anatomy, with long jaws and few teeth arranged at the jaw ends.
 They have variously been interpreted as piscivores, probers akin to shorebirds and as arboreal bark-probers.
 A 2022 study however does find them most likely to be generalistic insectivores (sans possibly Shengjingornis due to its larger size, poorly preserved skull and unusual pedal anatomy), being too small for specialised carnivory and herbivory; the atypical rostrum is tentatively speculated to be unrelated to feeding ecology.
+However a posterior study has found them to be herbivorous, including the presence of gymnosperm seeds in their digestive system.

+Avisaurids occupied a niche analogous to modern birds of prey, having the ability to lift small prey with their feet in a manner similar to hawks or owls.